 The name “China” straddles two different entities, Zhongguo (中國), the Chinese state, and Zhonghua (中華), the Chinese nation.
 The state, i.e., the Chinese Mainland, consists of one dominant ethnic group, the Han, and 50 or so non-Han ethnicities or “Minority Nationalities.”
 The nation, by contrast, refers solely to the Han Nationality.
 A huge diaspora of Han Chinese happen to live outside the borders of the Mainland, with some 50 million in Taiwan, Indonesia, Thailand, Malaysia and Singapore, and perhaps another 50 million in other countries around the world.
 The Mainland government secures the most legitimacy when these two concepts of “China” are confused and conflated in the public mind, and to most Mainland Han Chinese, the terms Zhongguo and Zhonghua are indeed virtually synonymous and together constitute a “Greater China.”
 Not all Chinese identify with the Mainland government, of course, and many are hostile to it.
 Within the Mainland itself, not to mention Hong Kong and Macao, there are divisive fault lines: nationalists who support the government, nationalists who don’t support the government, people who are averse to nationalism and jingoism, and many others who, while they may love their country, don’t care much about politics one way or another.

-But what all Chinese everywhere of whatever political persuasion agree upon is the figure used to mark the extent of their lineage: “5,000 years of civilization” and “5,000 years of history” are the most repeated phrases you’ll hear the Chinese use to describe their country.
+But what most Chinese of whatever political persuasion seem to agree upon is the figure used to mark the extent of their lineage: “5,000 years of civilization” and “5,000 years of history” are the most repeated phrases you’ll hear the Chinese use to describe their country.
 Indeed it is not so much something agreed upon as simply taken for granted.

 The notion of ancient civilization seems in the Chinese mind to be inseparable from China itself.
 Thus a statement leaped out at me from a Mainland publication a few years back in an otherwise informative article on recent archeological finds: